fayolt/megakit-hugo-zenkos/content/_index.md

 content_blocks:
   - _bookshop_name: "big-hero"
     preheading: "Prepare for new future"
-    heading: "We are an investment Company based in Africa"
+    heading: "We are an investment and consulting company based in Africa"
     background_image: "/images/bg/home_mirrored.jpeg"
     link:
       text: "Get started"